-Labels allow you to organize your campaigns in the Push section.
+Labels allow you to organize your campaigns list in the Push tab.

-But here comes the interesting part: by going to Settings > Cappings, you can establish limit rules on the number of push a user is going to receive per type of notification or label (know more here).
+But here comes the interesting part: by going to Settings > Cappings, you can limit the number of notifications users will receive from campaigns attached to a specific label (know more here).

 All rules are dynamic, which means that rather than being a fixed push quota every X hours/days, Batch is gonna check the number of notifications that have been sent in the last X hours/days to conclude if the push has to be sent or not.

 This is especially useful to avoid flooding a user's device with the same type of marketing notification for instance.
 You could see it as a safety net in case of notifications sent in a too tight time frame.

 🚧 Note: Batch uses the number of push notifications already sent to an install to determine whether the push should be sent or not.
 The number of push notifications sent to a specific install is counted in near-real-time.
 Campaigns sent very closely or at the same time may not be taken into account by the global capping feature.